 Planning Procedure 5-4 (Deleted)

-Planning Procedure 5-5, “Special Protection Systems Application Guidelines”, provides guidelines on the effects of proper and improper operation of Special Protection Systems.
+Planning Procedure 5-5, “Requirements and Guidelines for Application of Remedial Action Schemes and Automatic Control Schemes”, provides data reporting requirements and guidelines on the appropriate use of Remedial Action Schemes and Automatic Control Schemes.

 Planning Procedure 5-6, “Interconnection Planning Procedure for Generation and Elective Transmission Upgrades”, provides guidance to ensure that the Network Capability Interconnection Standard (“NCIS”) is consistently applied in defining the scope and study assumptions for generator and ETU Interconnection Studies and to provide guidance which ensures that the scope and study assumptions for preliminary nonbinding analyses for generators and certain External ETUs that are eligible to request interconnection under the Capacity Capability Interconnection Standard (“CCIS”) are consistently applied.